-North Carolina statutes limit the practice of law to active members of The North Carolina State Bar and to professional corporations properly registered and qualified as law firms.
+By statute, only active members of the North Carolina State Bar and professional corporations properly registered and qualified as law firms are permitted to practice law in North Carolina.
 N.C.
 Gen. Stat. §§ 84-4 and 84-5.
-The Authorized Practice Committee is a standing committee of the State Bar charged with investigating and acting upon allegations of unauthorized practice of law.
-The Rules of The North Carolina State Bar state, “[t]he purpose of the committee on the authorized practice of law is to protect the public from being unlawfully advised and represented in legal matters by unqualified persons.”
+The Authorized Practice Committee is a standing committee of the State Bar charged with addressing allegations of unauthorized practice.
+The “purpose of the committee on the authorized practice of law is to protect the public from being unlawfully advised and represented in legal matters by unqualified persons.”
 27 N.C.
 Admin.
 Code 1D § .0201.

-Allegations of unauthorized practice of law are sent to staff counsel for the Authorized Practice Committee.
-Staff counsel for the Committee is a designated attorney within the State Bar's Office of Counsel.
-Staff counsel reviews the allegation.
-If the allegation raises unauthorized practice of law issues, staff counsel sends a letter of notice to the person or entity involved asking for a response to the allegation.
-Staff counsel may also conduct additional investigation, as needed.
-Staff counsel prepares a report of counsel for the Committee, presenting the materials from the complainant and the respondent, any investigative findings, and a proposed course of action for the Committee's consideration.
-The Committee determines whether there is probable cause to believe that unauthorized practice has occurred and how the State Bar should respond.
+An allegation of unauthorized practice is sent to the Authorized Practice Committee’s staff counsel, who are deputy counsel in the State Bar’s Office of Counsel.
+When the allegation, if proven, would constitute the unauthorized practice of law, staff counsel send a letter of notice asking the person or entity involved to provide a written response to the allegation.
+Staff counsel may also conduct any necessary investigation.
+Staff counsel submit a report to the Committee.
+The Committee determines whether there is probable cause to believe the respondent engaged in unauthorized practice and how the State Bar should respond.
 The powers and duties of the Committee are listed at 27 N.C.
 Admin.
 Code 1D § .0206.

 Authorized Practice Advisory Opinions